sockethub/sockethub/README.md

 For more information on platform development, see the [platform overview](doc/platform_overview.md).

+**WARNING: In preparation for version 1.0, Sockethub is undergoing a rewrite/refactoring with breaking changes to the APIs and data formats.
+Active development branched off of master and is happening in `experimental_v_1_0`.
+If you want to use it and/or contribute to the development, please join us in `#sockethub` on Freenode.**

 features
 --------
 We use Activity Streams to map the various social networks terms to a set of 'verbs' which identify the underlying action.
 For example,for a facebook friend request/accept cycle, we would use the activity stream verbs 'request-friend', 'remove-friend', 'make-friend'.